openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

     origin_release: 1.5.1
     openshift_deployment_type: "{{ deployment_type }}"

-### Configure static inventory
+### Configure static inventory and access via a bastion node

 Example inventory variables:

+    openstack_use_bastion: true
+    bastion_ingress_cidr: "{{openstack_subnet_prefix}}.0/24"
     openstack_private_ssh_key: ~/.ssh/openshift
     openstack_inventory: static
     openstack_inventory_path: ../../../../inventory
+    openstack_ssh_config_path: /tmp/ssh.config.openshift.ansible.openshift.example.com

+The `openstack_subnet_prefix` is the openstack private network for your cluster.
+And the `bastion_ingress_cidr` defines accepted range for SSH connections to nodes additionally to the `ssh_ingress_cidr`` (see the security notes above).

+The SSH config will be stored on the ansible control node by the gitven path.
+Ansible uses it automatically.
+To access the cluster nodes with that ssh config, use the `-F` prefix, f.e.:

+    ssh -F /tmp/ssh.config.openshift.ansible.openshift.example.com master-0.openshift.example.com echo OK

+Note, relative paths will not work for the `openstack_ssh_config_path`, but it works for the `openstack_private_ssh_key` and `openstack_inventory_path`.
 In this guide, the latter points to the current directory, where you run ansible commands from.

 To verify nodes connectivity, use the command: